-Information Age technology has revolutionized banking in ways that only a decade would have been unthinkable.
+Online banking and banking apps have revolutionized banking in ways that only a decade ago would have been unthinkable.

-Today you can instantaneously send money virtually anywhere in the world from a mobile device that fits in the palm of your hand.
-Or deposit checks, access statements, and pay bills on the go.
-Or access a card-free ATM.
+Today, you can instantaneously send money virtually anywhere in the world from a mobile device that fits in the palm of your hand.
+You can also deposit checks to your free checking account, access statements, pay bills on the go, or access a card-free ATM.

-Amidst all this welcome convenience and empowerment, however, a single question continues to vex and disturb: Yes…but is it safe?
+Amidst all this welcome convenience and empowerment, however, a single question continues to be asked: is online banking safe?

-And the truth is there are vulnerabilities.
+And the truth is there are vulnerabilities with digital banking.
 The good news, however, is that despite the risks a wide array of best practices and tools—both individual and institutional—are at the disposal of consumers who strive to keep their money safe and secure in the digital arena.

-I bank online at home and on-the-go with an app on my mobile device.
-What strategies can I use to make sure I don’t compromise my funds?
+I bank online at home and on-the-go with the Fifth Third mobile banking app.
+What can I do to keep my bank safe?

-Also be mindful of phishing schemes that try to trick you into sharing sensitive information or disclose credentials.
-You can be on your own guard by never clicking on a hyperlink or opening an attachment from an unfamiliar sender or by going to Symantec’s WebPulse SiteReview Request to check the URL in the email to see if it is safe, suspicious or malicious.
+Never click on a hyperlink or open an attachment from an unfamiliar sender.
 If you have any doubts, you can even call the person who supposedly sent the email to verify that he or she was the source and that you’re not the target of email spoofing.

-I’ve just signed up for a digital wallet using my bank’s debit/credit card.
+I’ve just signed up for a digital wallet using my bank’s debit or credit card.
 Do I need to take steps in addition to most of the ones above to stay safe?

-There are many, many digital wallets out there—Android Pay, Apple Pay, MasterPass, Microsoft Pay and Samsung Pay among the most well-known.
+There are many, many digital wallets out there—Google Pay, Apple Pay, and Samsung Pay among the most well-known.
 On your end, using two-factor authentication to unlock your phone is a wise step to take in case of loss of theft.
 And to echo the above: Do not add cards to your digital wallet when you’re using unsecured wireless networks.

 I’ve been hearing about cardless ATM services.
 Should I be concerned that I'll face the same threats as when using regular ATM cards?